God of War Ragnarök developers on crafting the ultimate sequel

 Q: You mentioned the Dreki.
 Some of the finishing moves for enemies, including the Dreki, involve Atreus, who’s a little older and more experienced now.
 What the process of coming up with moves that incorporate both him and Kratos to take down an enemy together?

-Velasquez: Everything that we try to do in the game across everything is tell a story, right?
+Velazquez: Everything that we try to do in the game across everything is tell a story, right?
 So even those moves were designed in that way, because you tend to see those moves where Kratos and the Atreus collaborate together usually against bigger enemies.
 And the reason is we wanted to drive home that now Atreus has grown up and he’s more in tune with his dad.
 And it’s more like they’re a fighting unit that works together.
 So we wanted to showcase those moments with these big creatures and that’s that’s why there’s a couple of them with involves both of them.
 And that was purely the decision of not only to make it cool and make it awesome, but also showcase that growth in relationship between them and make them feel like they’re like a fighting unit that has been training for three years getting ready for Ragnarök.

 Pinto: Yeah, I think that was a natural progression from 2018 to here.
 You saw the progression of Atreus throughout that game and now here, he’s a little older, and he’s not hanging on to Kratos for dear life anymore.
 He gets to do his own thing.
 He’s branching out.
 But they’re still working together.
 It was fun to establish — both in the combat and also on the story side — what that relationship is like.